rsdoiel/rsdoiel.github.io/blog/2020/09/29/Software-Tools-1.md

 very nuanced but here K & P have chosen a simple definition which most of the time is "good enough" for languages like English.
-A word is defined simply as an run of characters separated by a space, tab, newline characters.
+A word is defined simply as an run of characters separated by a space, tab or newline characters.
 In practice most documents will work with this minimal definition.
 It also makes the code straight forward.
 This is a good example of taking the simple road if you can.
 It keeps this program short and sweet.

-If you follow along in the K & P book note their rationals for the choices they make in choosing a simple solution.
+If you follow along in the K & P book note their rational and choices in arriving at there solutions.
+There solutions will often balance readabilty and clarity over absolute efficiency.
-While we do see an "if then else if" sequence is remains clear what the program assumption are.
-This means the person reading the source code can easily verify if the approach chosen was too simple to meet their needs.
+While we do see an "if then else if" sequence solution modeled remains clear.
+This means the person reading the source code can easily verify if the approach chosen was too simple to meet their needs or it was "good enough".

 Our Oberon-7 implementation is again very simple like the Pascal.
 Like in previous programs we still have an outer check to see